Updated on February 3, 2023

 Using reference materials, such as textbooks, a notebook, or a second monitor, should be the same height as your monitor.

 One of the biggest causes of digital eye strain is not blinking.
-When focusing on digital screens, our blink rate can reduce by up to 50 percent.
-Try to blink as often as possible to reduce dry eye and other symptoms.
+When focusing on digital screens, our blink rate can be reduced by up to 50 percent.
+Blink as often as possible to reduce dry eye and other symptoms.

 You can adjust your screen settings, buy anti-glare coatings, or ensure your computer screen is high-quality.
 This will reduce the amount of light reflected from your screen.